 The OYR Challenge has been picked up from Alaska to Brazil, California to Luxembourg, by all peoples in all states of oppression.
 So what do they derive from these daily and minute to minute recreations of language, icons, and medium?
 POWER! #OYRchallenge

 Changing Minds (changingminds.org) posts the six stages of personal power taken from Janet Hagberg‘s book, Real Power: Stages of Personal Power in Organizations.
-Interestingly enough, I researched this subject back in 1990, when I suffered a physical and debilitating race-based attack during my employment with a major corporation.
+Interestingly enough, I researched this subject back in 1990, when I felt my most powerless self.
 I had relocated from a large city to a smaller enclave where African Americans had few prospects other than state employment and menial positions.
 It was a time of layoffs and transfers throughout the national private business environment.
 African American employees, as well as everyone else, of large businesses relocated in order to keep their positions or afford those unable to relocate the opportunity to remain employed.

 There was a catch.
 Small cities with a tighter grip on designated white-only positions were not far from the lynching crowds depicted in photos of the old South.
 My first day on the job, four white co-workers surrounded me as I entered the office and told me to, “Go back where you come from.
 You are taking the job of a white man with a family.”
-Few African American professionals picture this happening in offices where their piers have middle-class incomes, boats in the water, private planes at the airport, etc. So yes, I took it as foolishness, until the threats against myself and my family became daily and my vehicle was struck on the way to work only to have my co-workers bluster when I able to arrive at the office that day; then cheered as I was taken to the hospital as my throat began to close.
-I found out a year later, at a company meeting, that the culprit was one of their associates from another company.
+Few African American professionals picture this happening in offices where their peers have middle-class incomes, boats in the water, private planes at the airport, etc.

-This fight went on for seven years, with me spending most of those seven years recuperating from the vehicle accident, subsequent surgeries for the resulting injuries (ruptured neck vertebra, torn rotator cuff, crushed carpal tunnel), and another physical attack in 1997.
 One rainy day in 1992, I met a man, almost a decade younger than myself, pacing the doorway of a local coffee shop.
-He looked wild-eyed, disheveled, but through this mess it was apparent he kept his body manicured, almost metro-sexual.
+He looked wild-eyed, disheveled, but through this mess it was apparent he had kept his body manicured, almost metro-sexual.
 I grabbed a coffee from inside and we both stood in the doorway, each glaring out into the deluge the weather had now become.
 It is not clear who spoke first, but as he proclaimed his wish to end his life, we began to share our stories.
 It turns out, we both were transplants.
 Him from a sub-company of my parent company.
 He was an architect.
 His chin jutted at the power of that statement.
 My chest also heaved in response.
 We empowered each other simply in recognizing our value beneath our brown-skins.
 We compared notes … no church, NAACP, community, or other non-profit response to the deadly employment race discrimination in the area.
 Check!
 No response from long-time residents unless you were a recovering drug addict, prostitute, alcoholic, or destitute.
 Check!
 We were on our own.
 Check!
 We had the power to live or die, depending on how much we empowered ourselves.
 Check!

 We start from a position of powerlessness.
 When we join an organization we know nobody and are totally dependent on others for initial assistance in understanding how things work, how to influence others and how to get things done.